 - 1 cup dry brown rice, cooked according to package directions (for a quick dinner, it is highly recommended to make this in advance and store in fridge)

-- 1 tablespoon cooking oil (I used coconut oil)
+- 1 tablespoon cooking oil (Such as coconut oil or olive oil)

 - ½ cup diced onion